xen0vas/xen0vas.github.io/_posts/2021-05-15-Vulneserver-Reverse-engineering-GTER-with-IDA.md

 <img style="display: block;margin-left: auto;margin-right: auto;border: 1px solid red;" src="{{ site.baseurl }}/assets/images/2021/04/loc_4024B6.png" alt="loc_4024B6" width="850" height="443" />

 <p align="justify">
 At this point it won't be a redirection to <code><b>loc_4024B6</b></code>, and the execution flow will continue as is.
 If no data returned from <code><b>recv</b></code> function, then the socket connection would be closed.
-The following graph from IDA depicts the case where the execution flow would be redirected to the location <code><b>loc_4024E8</b></code> ,following the termination of the socket connection.
+The following graph from IDA depicts the case where the execution flow would be redirected to the location <code><b>loc_4024E8</b></code> following the termination of the socket connection.
 </p>

 <img style="display: block;margin-left: auto;margin-right: auto;border: 1px solid red;" src="{{ site.baseurl }}/assets/images/2021/04/Graph-loc_4024B6.png" alt="loc_4024B6" width="850" height="443" />

 <p align="justify">
-Now, lets explain the following code portion inside the red square as seen at the screenshot below.
+Now, lets explain the following code inside the red square as seen at the screenshot below.
 </p>

 <img style="display: block;margin-left: auto;margin-right: auto;border: 1px solid red;" src="{{ site.baseurl }}/assets/images/2021/04/landing-address-2.png" alt="bp-windbg-hit" width="850" height="500" />